Skip to content

 Scoping Criteria

-Scoping criteria control which objects a synchronisation rule processes.
+Scoping criteria control which objects a Synchronisation Rule processes.
 Criteria are organised into groups that evaluate as All (AND) or Any (OR), and groups can be nested for complex logic.

 Get-JIMScopingCriteria

-Retrieves scoping criteria groups and their nested criteria for a synchronisation rule.
+Retrieves scoping criteria groups and their nested criteria for a Synchronisation Rule.

 Syntax

-# All groups for a sync rule
+# All groups for a Synchronisation Rule

 Get-JIMScopingCriteria -SyncRuleId <int>